ddibartolomei/cloud-native-workshop/spring-boot/README.md

 curl -X GET http://$(oc get route catalog -o template --template='{{.spec.host}}')/api/catalog
 ```

+The Swagger UI is available at the */docs-swagger* relative url.

 ## Delete all the app resources of *catalog* app (excluding the database credentials secret)
 ```
 oc delete all -l app=catalog